Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

-The experimental results of the unpaired contamination setting for LLMs are shown in Table~\ref{tab:3}, where the code translation task is conducted in both Java-to-C\# and C\#-to-Java translation.
-As can be seen, LLMs perform slightly better in the contaminated experimental group than in the uncontaminated control group across most of the translation scenarios and evaluation metrics.
-Nonetheless, their performance differences still cannot be considered significant, as the \textit{p}-values of the statistical tests are larger than 0.05 in most cases, except the C\#-to-Java translation when evaluating in the BLEU score, which has been highlighted in red.
-Nevertheless, their performance in terms of METEOR does not demonstrate statistically significant differences between the two groups.
-Besides, theoretically, unpaired contamination only involves pre-training with both input and output portions of testing sets, but the mapping between them is unlearned.
-Therefore, we can only infer that this is an experimental coincidence rather than contamination-induced performance overestimation.
+The experimental results of the unpaired contamination setting for \textbf{LLMs (Pre-train, then infer)} are shown in Table~\ref{tab:3}.
+As can be seen, neither the contaminated experimental group nor the uncontaminated control group demonstrates significant superiority over the other one on the code translation task.
+The performance variation fluctuates between 0.59\%--1.56\% in terms of BLEU and (-0.92\%)--0.64\% in terms of METEOR across both LLMs on average.
+Meanwhile, the above performance differences still cannot be considered significant, as the \textit{p}-values of the statistical tests are larger than 0.05.
+The above experimental results are rational because, theoretically, unpaired contamination only involves pre-training with both input and output portions of testing sets, but the mapping between them is unlearned.